vitosamson/np-mod-tools/README.md

 ### Submission tools

 #### Approve button
-The approve button will approve the post, remove any flair and update the modmail thread.
+The approve button will approve the post, remove any flair and update the Slack thread.
 Optionally it will post the reminder sticky comment (on by default).

 #### RFE button
-The RFE button will simply add the `RFE` flair to the post and update the modmail thread.
+The RFE button will simply add the `RFE` flair to the post and update the Slack thread.

 TODO: maybe present the rules here as well, to specify what the RFE is for?

 #### Reject button
 The reject button will present the mod with a list of submission rules for the sub.
-Once the appropriate rules are selected, the post will be flaired and modmail updated.
+Once the appropriate rules are selected, the post will be flaired and Slack updated.

-#### Modmail button
+#### Slack button
-Shows the modmail responses for the submission and allows you to quickly send a new response.
+Shows the responses in the Slack thread for the submission and allows you to quickly send a new response.

 ## Permissions
 The first time the extension runs, it'll ask you to give it a number of permissions on your reddit account.
 Here's what each permission is needed for: